jangevaare/PhyloTrees.jl/README.md

     > get(exampletree.branches[3].length)
     10.0

-Branches are not labelled, but they do have a Nullable{B} field named data:
+Branches are not labelled, but they do have a `Nullable{B}` field named `data`:

     > Get the data in branch 1
-    get(exampletree.branches[1])
+    > get(exampletree.branches[1])
     ERROR: NullException()

 ### Other capabilities

 Distance between nodes can be calculated using the `distance` function.
 A node visit ordering for postorder traversal of a tree can be found with `postorder`.

+Trees can be plotted using `plot`.

-There are many other functions available that are helpful when dealing with trees:
+There are many other functions available that are helpful when dealing with trees including:
 `addsubtree!`,
 `subtree`,
 `changesource!`,